 Cornwall's Science Museum

-Interactive artworks crafted from waste materials that ignite curiosity in science and sustainability
+Interactive artworks crafted by local artists from salvaged materials and objects.

 An immersive and unique space to explore interactive, up-cycled artworks that delve into the peculiarities of science.
 Winner of the National Museum and Heritage Awards 2022.